 Student ensembles will be organized into ‘Orquestas Típicas’ (tango big bands) or in smaller ensembles with mixed instrumentation (up to six people).
 Ensembles will rehearse for two hours each day with different members of our artistic faculty in rotation.
 This will give students in each ensemble the widest possible perspective on their repertoire and the challenges it poses for effective performance.

 Ensembles will work with pre-arranged parts, and smaller ensembles will also have the chance to develop their own arrangements in the “a la parrilla” style.

 As with our instrumental techniques classes, ensembles will be grouped by our evaluation team according to the participants’ different levels of experience and the order of registration.
 Changes to the ensemble assignments will be subject to the discretion of the leveling team and the artistic faculty.

-Only pre-formed ensembles or groups which have at least four members will be accepted (See Pre-Formed Ensembles below).
+Only pre-formed ensembles or groups which have at least three members will be accepted (See Pre-Formed Ensembles below).

 Only pre-formed ensembles or groups which meet the following conditions will be accepted:

-- The group must have at least four members
+- The group must have at least three members

 - All members of the group must register at least 60 days before the start of the event

 - The ensemble must provide and send in advance its own arrangements or compositions to work on in ensemble classes